gilzeevi25/MLops_G2JN/README.md

 # MLops_G2JN: Automatic Pipeline for fixing uncertainties
 ![visitors](https://visitor-badge.glitch.me/badge?page_id=gilzeevi25.MLops_G2JN.issue.1) <br/>
 We present in this repo our pipeline spotting uncertaincies in a given dataset, and then applying automatic solution on inspected epistemic and aleatoric uncertainties.<br>
-- For inspecting uncertainties we use MACEst [MACEst](https://github.com/oracle/macest).
+- For inspecting uncertainties we use [MACEst](https://github.com/oracle/macest).
 - For data generation we use [SDV](https://github.com/sdv-dev/SDV).
 - For outliers removal we use [PyOD](https://github.com/yzhao062/pyod).